Lecture Notes in Cosmology: Matching and CDM transfer function

-As we discussed earlier and as it is clear from Fig.~\ref{Fig:pk_bigplot} the today observed scales in the matter power spectrum are those for which $k > k_{\rm eq}$, i.e. those which entered the horizon before matter equality.
+As we discussed earlier, the observed scales in the matter power spectrum today are those for which $k > k_{\rm eq}$, i.e., those that entered the horizon before matter equality.

-In the last two section we have obtained exact solution for $\delta_{\rm c}$ deep into the radiation-dominated epoch for all scales and through radiation-matter equality at very small scales.
-There is then the possibility of matching the two solutions on very small scales and thus obtain in this regime the CDM transfer function until today.
+In the last two sections, we have obtained the exact solution for $\delta_{\rm c}$ deep into the radiation-dominated epoch for all scales and through radiation-matter equality at very small scales.
+There is then the possibility of matching the two solutions on very small scales and thus obtaining, in this regime, the CDM transfer function until today.

-Consider the following two solutions found in the previous sections, i.e.
+Consider the following two solutions found in the previous sections:

-which are valid on very small scales, i.e. $k\eta \gg 1$.
+which are valid on very small scales, $k\eta \gg 1$.
 The purpose is to find the functional forms of $C_1(k)$ and $C_2(k)$.

 Using Eqs.~\eqref{Friedmannequationmatterandradiation} and \eqref{conformalHubblefactoratequality}, one can approximate the Hubble parameter deep into the radiation era as follows:

 and solving using the conformal time, one has: